QuantEcon/python_lecture_sandpit/source/rst/BCG_complete_mkts.rst

 Introduction
 =============

-This is a prolegomenon to a subsequent notebook about a model of incomplete markets authored by Bisin, Clemente, and Gottardi (2018).
+This is a prolegomenon to a subsequent lecture about a model of incomplete markets authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018`.

 We adopt specifications of preferences and technologies very close to Bisin, Clemente, and Gottardi’s but assume that there are complete